Sunsvea/legendary-guacamole/README.md

 ## Current Status

 ### Implemented Features
-- Core A* pathfinding algorithm with terrain analysis
+- **Core A* pathfinding algorithm** with terrain analysis and Tobler's hiking function
-- Interactive Mapbox GL JS mapping with elevation visualization
+- **Interactive Mapbox GL JS mapping** with elevation visualization and route overlay
+- **User authentication system** with Supabase integration
+- **Route persistence** - save, organize, and manage optimized routes
-- Pathfinding controls and parameter tuning
+- **Pathfinding controls** and parameter tuning for customization
-- Trail data integration with OpenStreetMap
+- **Trail data integration** with OpenStreetMap via Overpass API
-- Modular architecture with clean separation of concerns
+- **Modular architecture** with clean separation of concerns and semantic components
-- Responsive UI design
+- **Responsive UI design** with Tailwind CSS and professional styling
-- Unit test coverage across all modules
+- **Comprehensive test coverage** across all modules and components

+### In Development
+- User dashboard for route management
+- Public route gallery for community browsing
+- Enhanced terrain analysis with weather integration
+- Advanced multi-objective optimization